gianlucacandiotti/creer-inmobiliaria/src/pages/propiedades/sol-de-la-molina.md

 ---
 templateKey: property
 property_type: apartment
-operation_type: sell
+operation_type: rent
-title: Se vende hermoso departamento de estreno
+title: Se Alquila lindo Departamento en Surco
 description: >-
   The fair-sized and versatile floor plan as well as the desired location already make this apartment attractive, but the rare perfect sea view makes it